emarche/RL2Grid/README.md

 ## Usage

 Run the *main.py* with the desired set of parameters and task configuration.
 There are several parameters useful to log the results of a training run (see *main.py* argument parser as well as the algorithm-specific parameters under *alg/<algorithm>/config.py*

-## First execution

-In order the run an experiment using asynchronous (vectorized) environments, the underlying Grid2Op framework requires generating and save an instance of the environment.
-To do so, you should run the *main.py* and set *generate_class* to True.
-After that, you can run an experiment in the specified environment by running the *main.py* with the desired hyperparameters.